Privacy policy.

 In the UK and the EU, this includes the:

-6. Right to object: you have a right to object where processing is carried out in certain circumstances.
+f) Right to object: you have a right to object where processing is carried out in certain circumstances, including where we rely upon legitimate interests for such processing.
 You may always object to us processing your personal data for direct marketing purposes; and

 In certain situations, we may be able to rely on one of the exemptions under the applicable data protection laws.
 These exemptions may mean we have a right to refuse requests for disclosure of information, erasure requests and rectification requests, as well as exempt us from some notification obligations.